catshing/Data-Management-and-analysis-/README.md

 # Coursework from Data-Management-and-Analysis-Class

-## Teaching materials and homework instructions can be found on this website: https://cs.nyu.edu/courses/fall18/CSCI-UA.0480-007/_site/

 ## Course Description:

 Extracting, transforming and analyzing data in myriad formats with traditional relational databases as well as non-relational databases.
 Data modeling, cloud databases, and API programming.
 Garnering insights using Python and current data analysis tools and libraries.